What Is Risk Adjustment?

 Typically, a person who is 65 years or older is eligible for Medicare benefits, but disabled persons are also eligible regardless of age.
 A beneficiary can decide whether to enroll in traditional Medicare Parts A and B or with an MAO.
 There are various scenarios that will determine when a person can and should enroll.

 Like in other risk adjustment models, each HCC is a collection of similar diagnoses in one payment group.
-For example, unspecified pulmonary hypertension (I27.20), chronic diastolic heart failure (I50.32), and dilated cardiomyopathy (I42.0) map to the same HCC 85 in the CMS-HCC model even though they are coded differently in ICD-10-CM.
+For example, pulmonary hypertension (I27.20), chronic diastolic heart failure (I50.32), and dilated cardiomyopathy (I42.0) map to the same HCC 85 in the CMS-HCC model even though they are coded differently in ICD-10-CM.
 No matter how many of a patient’s ICD-10-CM codes map to a CMS-HCC, the risk value (factor) for that category is added only once to a patient’s risk score, as the HCC calculator tool in Figure 3 shows.
 The three example codes in the top Diagnoses section all map to HCC 85, but the Calculator Results at the bottom add the HCC 85 risk factor only once.

 Figure 3.
 HCC Calculator Showing Multiple Diagnoses Mapping to a Single HCC

-Hierarchy elimination: Another topic to consider is that some CMS-HCCs belong to “families” that are subject to hierarchy elimination.
+Hierarchy elimination: Another area to consider is that some CMS-HCCs belong to “families” that are subject to hierarchy elimination.
 If providers report multiple conditions that map to a family in a single calendar year for a patient, only the HCC representing the most severe condition is used for risk score calculation.

 Table 3.
 CMS-HCC Hierarchy List Showing Which Disease Groups Drop When Multiple HCCs Apply to a Patient